 Sadly, his father John James Whitley died in 1942 and John D., although absent on war service, was appointed to succeed his father as managing director of Wilderspool Brewery.
 John was on the Service Register for the Electoral Roll for Hatton Cottage in May 1945, indicating that he was still away serving in the army.

-In 1947 John D. was elected to succeed Lord Daresbury as chairman of Greenall Whitley and Company Limited.
+On 20th May 1947 John D. was elected to succeed Lord Daresbury as chairman of Greenall Whitley and Company Limited.
 The company expanded and developed under his 20- year leadership.